-Regardless of where you fit on this spectrum, I hope you will approach this Thanksgiving with a commitment to give yourself and others who deserve it the gift of gratitude.
+Regardless of where you fit on this spectrum, I hope you will approach this holiday season with a commitment to give yourself and others who deserve it the gift of gratitude.

 Making others feel good by expressing gratitude is a powerful gift.
 I think William James was right when he said, “The deepest craving of human nature is the need to be appreciated.”
 Fortunately, it’s a need easily met.
 It costs so little and means so much.
 Just putting appreciation into words can make someone’s day, or even change their life.